 My point is, you don’t always have to know where you’re headed.
 You don’t always have to know your purpose in advance.

-Victoria Labalme, who was one of the experts featured in The Abundance Code film, talks about this in her TEDx talk called Risk Forward: The Rewards of Not Knowing.
+Victoria Labalme, who was one of the experts featured in The Abundance Code film, talks about this in her TEDx talk called Risk Forward: The Rewards of Not Knowing, and her best-selling book Risk Forward (available on Amazon).

 Victoria explains why it can be totally fine not to know your purpose.
 Sometimes you just have to live life, meander a bit and follow your curiosity in order to find out where you’re going.
 But that doesn’t mean you’re lost.